Definition schema reference

 |---|---|---|---|

 Higher weights make a variant more likely to be selected.
-A weight of 0 means the variant is only chosen when all others are also 0.
+A weight of 0 excludes the variant entirely, unless every variant has weight 0, in which case the PRNG falls back to an unweighted pick across all of them.

 colors